TODO list

 Might be good to also have some igt testcases for this.

-Contact: Daniel Vetter, Noralf Tronnes
+Contact: Simona Vetter, Noralf Tronnes

 Level: Advanced